CsatiZoltan/t8code-wiki/Step-5---Store-element-data.md

 In this tutorial we will learn how to associate custom data with the elements of a forest and how to exchange data over the ghost elements of a parallel partition.

 In the last tutorials we learned how to create a forest and adapt it.
 In [step 4](https://github.com/holke/t8code/wiki/Step-4---Partition,-Balance,-Ghost) we also learned about algorithms for partitioning, balancing and creating a ghost layer.
 In this tutorial we will start by performing all these operations in one step.
 Then, when we have our forest, we will continue with how to build a data array and gather data for the local elements of our process.
-Further we exchange the data values of the ghost elements and output the volume data to our .vtu file.
+Further we exchange the data values of the ghost elements and output the volume data to our `.vtu` file.

 ### Adapt, Partition, Balance, Ghost

-As announced in step4, it is possible to mix the `t8_forest_set*` functions together as you wish (see `t8_forest.h`).
+As announced in [step4 - order of execution](https://github.com/holke/t8code/wiki/Step-4---Partition,-Balance,-Ghost#order-of-execution), it is possible to mix the `t8_forest_set*` functions together as you wish (see `t8_forest.h`).
 We can thus in one step adapt a forest, balance it, partition it and create a ghost layer with

 ```C++